 - One of the reasons I’m experimenting with Twitter at this time is that my publisher is doing a book giveaway—for the first 100 followers who re-tweet the give-away, one will be randomly chosen to receive a free copy of Sacred Pauses.
 That sounds like a good offer, but so far, I only have 20 followers and only a handful of those have re-tweeted the offer.
 At this rate, I wonder if I’ll ever reach a hundred!
 Maybe it’s slow since everyone is as busy with Christmas as I am—at least I won’t be concentrating my attention on Twitter until after Christmas!
 Twitter Lesson: it takes time.

-Your turn: Do you have a Twitter Lesson to share?
+Writing/Reflection Prompt: Do you have a Twitter Lesson to share?

 Merry Christmas, and Blessings for a Wonderful New Year!